Algebraic cocompleteness and finitary functors

 (a) Recall that a \textit{filter\/} on a set $X$ is a collection of nonempty subsets of $X$ closed upwards and closed under finite intersections.
 The principle filter is one containing a singleton set.
 Maximum filters are called \textit{ultrafilters\/} and are characterized by the property that for every $M\subseteq X$ either $M$ or its complement is a member.

-1mm (b) In our next theorem we assume the non-existence of measurable cardinals.
-Recall that a cardinal $\alpha$ is \textit{measurable\/} if there exists a nonprinciple ultrafilter on $\alpha$ closed under intersections of less that $\alpha$ members.
+1mm (b) Recall further that a cardinal $\alpha$ is \textit{measurable\/} if there exists a nonprinciple ultrafilter on $\alpha$ closed under intersections of less than $\alpha$ members.
 Every measurable cardinal is inaccessible, see e.g. \cite{J}, Lemma 5.27.2.
 Therefore, the assumption that no measurable cardinal exists is consistent with ZFC set theory.
 This also implies that every measurable cardinal is larger than $\aleph_\omega$.